-African Development Bank And Partners Drive Data Transformation In Africa With Statistical Data And Metadata Exchange (SDMX) And Open Data Platform 2.0 Training
+African Development Bank and partners drive data transformation in Africa with Statistical Data and Metadata Exchange (SDMX) and Open Data Platform 2.0 training

 SDMX has emerged as a leading global standard for statistical data exchange, enabling greater efficiency, automation, and integration across national, regional, and global statistical systems.
 Its adoption by African countries is set to boost the reliability and comparability of official statistics across the continent.

-The workshop also offered in-depth technical sessions on ODP 2.0, the upgraded SDMX-native version of the African Development Bank's Open Data Platform, developed under the Africa Information Highway initiative.
-ODP 2.0 enables countries to make their data systems more interoperable, accessible, and ready for emerging technologies, including artificial intelligence.
+The workshop also offered in-depth technical sessions on ODP 2.0, the upgraded SDMX-native version of the African Development B’nk’s Open Data Platform, developed under the Africa Information Highway initiative.
+ODP 2.0 enables countries to make their data systems more interoperable, accessible, and ready for emerging technologies, including artificial intellig nce.

-In their opening remarks, representatives from AfDB, UNECA, and STATAFRIC reaffirmed their commitment to accelerate the adoption of SDMX in Africa, pledging closer collaboration with Regional Economic Communities to ensure efficient implementation across member countries.
+In their opening remarks, representatives from AfDB, UNECA, and STATAFRIC reaffirmed their commitment to accelerate the adoption of SDMX in Africa, pledging closer collaboration with Regional Economic Communities to ensure efficient implementation across member coun ries.

 Legal Disclaimer: